Dog walking holidays-key tips for an enjoyable and stress-free trip

 The PDSA has excellent website covering all the topics discussed here PDSA – dog walking

-We hope that you have found this article on key tips for dog walking holidays in the UK useful.
+We hope that you have found this article on Dog walking holidays-key tips useful.
 With a little forward-planning and awareness of your surroundings you – and your dog, will have a wonderful time on your dog walking holiday

-If you would like us to provide you with a bespoke costed itinerary for a dog walking holiday in coastal or rural Dorset please contact Footscape Walking holidays Please add any additional information which you think might help us create the perfect walking holiday for you and your dog.
+If you would like us to provide you with a bespoke costed itinerary for a dog walking holiday in coastal or rural Dorset please contact Footscape Walking holidays Please add any additional information on the enquiry form which you think might help us create the perfect walking holiday for you and your dog.